HOW YOU CAN HELP

 This run is about stepping up and doing something to help.

-A solo endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.
+An endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.

-That chapter of my life taught me discipline, resilience, and how to keep going when things get hard, even when you’re exhausted, even when it hurts, even when no one is watching.
+NRL and professional sport has taught me discipline, resilience, and how to keep going when things get hard, even when you’re exhausted, even when it hurts, even when no one is watching.
 Today, I serve as a firefighter, and I see things most people never do.

 I’ve been on the front line of devastating fires and emergencies involving children with serious burn injuries.
 I’ve stood in hospitals and seen what recovery actually looks like, not just physically, but emotionally for the child and their family.